Analytics Market is a one-stop resource for anything you can do with Google Analytics. Tips and tricks, product news, API tools, and more!

 Where is the Code?

-When you first create a profile, you are presented right away with a screen that instructs you to copy and paste the code into your website.
+When you first create a view, you are presented with a screen that instructs you to copy and paste the code into your website.
 Below those instructions is a text box with JavaScript code.

 Where Does the Tracking Code Go?

 The tracking code needs to be pasted into the HTML code for each page of your website.
-If you can't edit the HTML on any pages of your site, Google Analytics wont be able to track them.
-If you are using some type of template or CMS, there is likely a plugin or module you can install that will insert the code automatically.
-If not, there is probably a global footer file that will affect every page of your site.
+If you use a CMS like WordPress / Joomla / Drupal, there is likely a plugin or module you can install that will insert the code automatically.
+If not, your web server probably has a global footer template that affects every page of your site.

 Exceptions

 The standard implementation works for most websites.
-There are a few very common scenarios, however, that require some type of modification to the tracking code before you put it into your site.
-If your site is an ecommerce site, uses multiple subdomains or if it crosses multiple domains (e.g., during a checkout process), you will need to make some changes.
+There are a few scenarios that require some modification to the tracking code before you put it into your site.
+If your site is an ecommerce site, uses multiple subdomains or if it spans multiple domains (e.g., during a checkout process), you will need to make some changes.

 Besides these required changes, there are some more advanced modifications that can be made using built-in JavaScript methods that are outside the scope of this article.